remoteintech/remote-jobs/company-profiles/homevalet.md

 HomeValet is changing the last yard of the last mile of home delivery.
 Our Smart Box provides a safe, secure, climate-controlled receptacle for the delivery of goods, enabling true contact-less delivery for all types of products.

-## Our Mission

-Safe, smart delivery of everything you want to buy online.

 ## Company size

 Under 10 employees as of 7/2020.
 However, we're growing rapidly and adding to the team every month.